hanadini/My-DataScience-Portfolio/README.md

 	- [Recommendation System]: I used datasets hosted by Kaggle and considering the content-based approach, for building job recommendation systems.

-	-[]: In this project, I did classify time series data to define and train a 1D convolutional neural network(CNN) on time series data and know how different hyper parameter tuning will increase the accuracy.
+	-[CNN dor Time series Classification]: In this project , I did classify time series data to define and train a 1D convolutional neural network(CNN) on time series data and know how different hyper parameter tuning will increase the accuracy.
+	(This project was implemented based on the Publishing by Margarita Granat·Oct 5, 2019,How to Use Convolutional Neural Networks for Time Series Classification.)

 	- [Computer Vision]: Evaluate Pixel Scaling Methods for Image Classification With CNNs,with MNIST Handwritten Image Classification Dataset.
 Using Convolutional Neural Networks for image classification,training the model and image augmentation via the ImageDataGenerator class.